-If either scenario feels familiar, considering hang your wreath above a mantel place like here.
-I used a command hook and pink ribbon (opens in new tab) for a subtle pop of pink Christmas color and the look is spot on.
+If either scenario feels familiar, consider hanging your wreath above a mantel place like here.
+I used a command hook and pink ribbon for a subtle pop of pink Christmas color and the look is spot on.
 When it comes to the length of your ribbon, take full creative freedom on how long you want it.
 You could even forego the ribbon and choose a larger hook to hold the wreath closer to the mantel itself.

 Lastly, dress the space with fairy lights.

-These take up to 5lbs of wreath!
+These take up to 5 lbs of wreath!
 There are clear options available that take less weight.

-However you hang your Christmas wreath this year, you can keep it fun, stress, and damage-free, with no detriment to all the festive vibes.
+However you hang your Christmas wreath this year, you can keep it fun, stress and damage-free, with no detriment to all the festive vibes.